 L’Occitane Shea Butter Ultra Rich Body Cream Review

-This hand cream has a subtle almond and vanilla scent with a hint of fresh almond flowers, and it is formulated with nourishing and softening almond milk and almond oil.
+The L’Occitane almond delicious hand cream has a subtle almond and vanilla scent with a hint of fresh almond flowers.
+It includes nourishing and softening almond milk and almond oil.
 It is more lightweight than some of the others, but still very hydrating, and as is trademark to the L’Occitane hand creams, leaves no greasy residue on the hands.

 L’Occitane Shea Butter Foot Cream Review

-I think we can all agree that dry, cracked heels and feet aint cute.
+I think we can all agree that dry, cracked heels and feet ain’t cute.
 The feet are a body part that is easy to ignore and neglect, and this concentrated foot remedy is one simple way to turn that trend around.
-The anti-inflammatory, discomfort relieving arnica and the lavender oil, which is a natural disinfectant that also increases blood circulation make a formidable team.
+The anti-inflammatory, discomfort-relieving arnica and the lavender oil, which is a natural disinfectant that also increases blood circulation, make a formidable team.
 Add the wonderfully moisturizing shea butter to the mix and your feet will look and feel as soft as ever with the L’Occitane shea butter foot cream.

 L’Occitane Verbena Shower Gel Review

-Essential oils verbena, orange, geranium and lemon unite in this refreshing shower gel.
+Essential oils verbena, orange, geranium and lemon unite in the refreshing L’Occitane verbena shower gel.
 It lathers nicely and softens while it cleans.
 The gel finds a nice balance between thorough cleansing for oilier skin and gentleness for drier skin.
 The packaging is really beautiful, with the outline of a verbena leaf imprinted into the bottle, and the naturally soft, citrusy fragrance lingers on the skin throughout the day.
+Get it here.

 L’Occitane Truck Review